-We estimate there will be no annual increase on the water bills of existing United Utilities' customers if we grant this variation to Icosa Water.
+We estimate a potential £0.02 annual increase on the water bills of existing United Utilities customers and no annual increase on the sewerage bills of existing United Utilities customers if we grant this variation to Icosa Water.
 This is once the Site is fully built out.